-In the Psalms, we see some written over individual Psalms and sometimes over sections of Psalms that identify who wrote the Psalms and other background information.
-These indicate that the Psalms were and by this minority group associated with the prophets.
+In the Psalms, we see some headings written over individual Psalms and sometimes over sections of Psalms that identify who wrote the Psalms and other background information.
+These indicate that the Psalms were collected and maintained by this minority group associated with the prophets.

-These clues tell us that the Biblical writings are and that they came into existence in multiple through this group that stems back to Moses.
-We see in the example above that the prophets had s assembled around them who recorded and preserved the prophetic writings from one generation to the next.
+These clues tell us that the Biblical writings are multi-layered and that they came into existence in multiple stages through this group that stems back to Moses.
+We see in the example above that the prophets had groups assembled around them who recorded and preserved the prophetic writings from one generation to the next.
 The biblical books don't make an attempt identify the small group of people who carried out this task.
-But these people and the writings we call scripture.
+But these people edited and compiled the writings we call scripture.
 This "minority group" were trained to read and write.
 It was a professional class.